Caen's Lair

 Mister Abbot stopped to let him out in front of Fletcher's on Lake Street and wished him a nice day.
 The shop looked as it had when he'd last set foot into it; with slightly confusing signage and windows overflowing with a myriad of things he didn't know the names for.
 They mostly sold tools, screws, work gloves and the like, but also a rich array of chocolate bars, newspapers, hobby paraphernalia and kitchenware.
 Even as the nearby supermarkets increasingly ate into its market share, old Fletcher's personal connection to the locals kept the place afloat - or so Mister Abbot said.

 A small bell chimed as Tump tentatively pushed the door open, and at the counter a guy about his age looked up from his phone.
 His eyes widened with recognition, then slitted, then widened again.
-Age had turned his girly jawline handsome and improved his fashion sense, but his slumped posture looked just as it had at 14.
+The years had turned his girly jawline handsome and imbued him with some fashion sense, but his slumped posture looked just as it had at 14.

 "Hey," Tump said awkwardly.